foam-framework/foam2/src/foam/nanos/rope/README.md

 There are a few helper ROPEs with which can be used to combine regular ROPEs to form more complex logical operations.
 There are known more formally as composite ropes.
 AND and OR ROPEs can be found in the compositeROPE.js file.
 These act as regular ROPEs except that under the hood they delegate their checks to other ropes composed within them.
 The OR composite authorizes if only one of the ROPEs it is composed with authorizes and the AND requires all composed ROPEs to authorize.

-// TODO James integrate this with the above paragraph CompositeROPEs extend the CompositeROPE class which contains a `List<ROPE>` property and extends the ROPE class For CompositeROPEs, only this property and the `ids` of the ROPE, which include `targetDAOKey`, `sourceDAOKey`, and `relationshipKey` should be provided.
+CompositeROPEs extend the CompositeROPE class which contains a `List<ROPE>` property and extends the ROPE class For CompositeROPEs, only this property and the `ids` of the ROPE, which include `targetDAOKey`, `sourceDAOKey`, and `relationshipKey` should be provided.
 The `targetDAOKey` must match that of its children, but the `sourceDAOKey` and `relationshipKey` has no such requirements, and is only provided to refine lookup of ROPEs.